AndreasG11/MAE224/Lab-2:-Pipe-Flow.md

 - Q = Volumetric Flow Rate
 - A = Pipe Cross-sectional Area

 The flow in a pipe is regarded as laminar when Re < 2300.
-Above 2300 it can transition to turbulence.
-Typically there is a range of Reynolds number where the flow is neither laminar nor turbulent, but transitional.
+Above 2300 it can transition to turbulent.
+Typically there is a range of Reynolds numbers where the flow is neither laminar nor turbulent, but transitional.
 A Moody diagram is a graph in non-dimensional form that relates the “head loss” (pressure drop) in a pipe to Reynolds number (or flow rate).
-As was explained in section 3, the pressure drop in the pipe is balanced by the frictional forces in the pipe. **Therefore, to construct your Moody diagram, you will need to know the flow rate and the pressure drop.** The Moody diagram is typically a plot of the friction factor versus Reynolds number.
+As was explained in the "Quick Intro To Pipe Flows" section, the pressure drop in the pipe is balanced by the frictional forces in the pipe. **Therefore, to construct your Moody diagram, you will need to know the flow rate and the pressure drop.** The Moody diagram is typically a plot of the friction factor versus Reynolds number.
 The friction factor can be related to the pressure drop by:

 <p align="center">
 <img src="https://github.com/d008/MAE224/blob/master/equations/lab2%204.png" width="100">